 General Exercisers: If you are a general exerciser who trains less than 6 hours a week and are looking to improve your daily life function, this article is not for you.
 Your nutrition strategy should be more basic, focusing on food quality and quantity.
 As far as exercise nutrition, eating a well planned, healthy meal 1-2 hours before exercising and 1-2 hours after exercising will give you what you need without getting into any fancy dancy strategies.

 Elite / Professional Athletes: This article is also not for the elite / professional athlete who trains 12 to 20+ hours a week.
 If this is you, your nutrition strategy should be much more specific than what this article volunteers.
 If you do not have a coach already, hire a certified nutrition coach that specializes in your sport.
-We know of some great coaches that can help you.

 Who is This Article For?